symphony-of-empires/symphony-of-empires/game/src/server/global_trade/README.txt

 Fix general sloppy code!!!

-A Graph can easily be constructed manually, but for a world of thousands of provinces this is tedious
+Can easily be constructed randomly, but for the world of thousands of provinces this is tedious
     a way to make it procedurally or based on a graph configuration / manifest file is required

-A Graph structure is an intuitive way to create blockades and embargoes.
+There is a way to create blockades and embargoes.
 This can easily be done BUT it could be terrible for performance.
     testing needs to be done to see if this is the case

 LOTS OF TESTING

 -- TESTING

+never need to go beyond 1000 Region Nodes

 (non-parallel)
-current vg ms for week
+current avg ms for week
 100: 65
 200: 268
 300: 622